Winter Wind-chill and Our Garden Plants

 When you dress yourself appropriately, appreciating your garden in winter can be gratifying, particularly if you enjoy walking among those plants with attractive foliage, bark and fruit.
 And unless truly unusual conditions occur, you can be confident that “wind-chill” will not damage the plants in your garden.

-Wayne Mezitt is a 3rd generation nurseryman, a Massachusetts Certified Horticulturist, now chairman of Weston Nurseries of Hopkinton, Chelmsford & Hingham MA, and owner of “Hort-Sense”, a horticultural advisory business.
-He currently serves in various capacities on several horticulturally-related organizations, including the Massachusetts Horticultural Society at The Gardens at Elm Bank in Wellesley MA, and chairman for the Massachusetts Invasive Plant Advisory Group (MIPAG).
+Wayne Mezitt (1942-2024) was a 3rd generation nurseryman, a Massachusetts Certified Horticulturist, past chairman of Weston Nurseries of Hopkinton, Chelmsford & Hingham MA, and owner of “Hort-Sense”, a horticultural advisory business.
+He served in various capacities on several horticulturally-related organizations, including the Massachusetts Horticultural Society at The Gardens at Elm Bank in Wellesley MA, and chairman for the Massachusetts Invasive Plant Advisory Group (MIPAG).

 Share this post